-Could European integration have happened without the Cold War and NATO?
 It could be argued that without the Cold War and the NATO alliance European integration would never have been possible.
-This argument is based on the (largely realist) premise that European integration was dependent on the Marshal Fund and the NATO security guarantee for its success and neither of these two would have existed (or would have existed to such an extent) had the Cold War not begun.
+This argument is based on the (largely realist) premise that European integration was dependent on the Marshal Fund and the NATO security guarantee for its success and that neither of these two would have existed (or would have existed to such an extent) had the Cold War not begun.
 The Marshall Fund, as you have seen, provided aid that helped rebuild the war-ravaged societies and economies of Europe.
-It provided hugely significant material resources to Europe after the war, however many would suggest that the Marshall plan was based more on dissuading European populations away from communism than on American altruism and that had the Soviet threat not existed, the Marshall plan may not have done either.
+However, many would suggest that the Marshall plan was based more on dissuading European populations away from communism than on American altruism and that had the Soviet threat not existed, the Marshall plan may not have done either.

 What do you think?